 Sight hounds are great at spotting targets.

-Scent hounds are great at sniffing out just about anything.
+Scent hounds are the smartest dogs when it comes to sniffing out just about anything.

 Adaptive intelligence is the degree to which a dog can learn to solve problems well.

 This may include figuring out how to combat boredom, sneak treats (or wheedle them out of a gullible doting human owner), deal effectively with the family feline, or drink water out of the toilet when the water bowl runs dry.